 The SSRC promotes, conducts and facilitates research and consultancy in the social sciences at NUI, Galway in particular, and throughout Ireland in general.
 One of its main functions is publishing research findings in the various disciplines.
 The social and economic development of the West of Ireland has been a primary focus of the Centre's activities over the years.
 The Centre continues to be involved in numerous activities: organising workshops and conferences, supporting publications, hosting visiting scholars, providing facilities for postgraduate students, and holding annual lectures.

-The current SSRC Board with the President of Ireland, Michael D Higgins, and the President of NUI Galway Dr James Brown
+The 2015 SSRC Board with the President of Ireland, Michael D Higgins, and the President of NUI Galway Dr James Brown

 |Irish Times Newpaper Article||President Higgins says no widespread backing for ethical society||click here download|

 Annual General Meetings | Reports & Minutes

 |2016||Joint Secretaries' Report||download a copy here|

 |2017||Joint Secretaries' Report||download a copy here|

 |2017||Annual General Meeting Report||download a copy here|